carboneio/rock-req/README.md

 }
 ```

-### Extend and create new instance
+### Extend and intercept retries

 Create a new instance with specific parameters.

 By default, this new instance inherits values of the instance source if options are not overwritten.
 Internaly, only the first level of the option object is merged with `Object.assign(currentInstanceOption, newOptions)`.

-Here is an usage example of `beforeRequest` to use [HAProxy as a forward proxy](https://www.haproxy.com/user-spotlight-series/haproxy-as-egress-controller/).
+Here is a basic example of `beforeRequest` interceptor to use [HAProxy as a forward proxy](https://www.haproxy.com/user-spotlight-series/haproxy-as-egress-controller/).

 ```js
 const myInstance = get.extend({